trebbag/revenuepilot/docs/ARCHITECTURE.md

 - **`api.js`** centralises HTTP calls, offline caching and the retry queue.
-It resolves the backend base URL, attaches JWTs, refreshes tokens and replays queued mutations when connectivity returns.【F:src/api.js†L1-L320】
+It resolves the backend base URL, attaches JWTs, refreshes tokens and replays queued mutations when connectivity returns.
+The module also exposes websocket helpers with automatic reconnection for notifications, transcription, compliance, coding and collaboration channels.【F:src/api.js†L1760-L2040】
 - **`context/` & `hooks/`** contain React context providers for settings, notifications and analytics as well as custom hooks for polling and keyboard shortcuts.【F:src/context/SettingsContext.jsx†L1-L160】